RebelToolbox/RebelDocumentation/contributing/cpp_usage_guidelines.rst

   contributors don't always have access to a full-featured IDE while reviewing code.
 - It makes the code easier to grasp for beginner contributors (who may not be professional C++ programmers).
-Godot's codebase is known to be easy to learn from, and we'd like to keep it that way.
+Rebel Engine's codebase is known to be easy to learn from, and we'd like to keep it that way.

 To get your pull request merged, it needs to follow the C++ usage guidelines